grammyjs/website/site/docs/guide/basics.md

 bot.hears(/echo *(.+)?/, (ctx) => { ... });
 ```

-You can use auto-complete in your editor to see all available options, or check out [all methods](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#Bot) of the `Bot` class.
+You can use auto-complete in your code editor to see all available options, or check out [all methods](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#Bot) of the `Bot` class.

 > [Read more](./filter-queries.md) about filtering for specific message types with `bot.on()`.